Amazon Stock Analysis, Valuation (NASDAQ:AMZN)

 Should you buy AMZN stock?

-- Revenue growth has been tremendous with a compounded annual growth of 24.7 over the last 5 years.
+- Long term revenue growth has been strong with a 5 year compounded annual growth of 25.5.

 Should you sell AMZN stock?

-- AMZN stock is trading at a PE ratio of 285.5, which is worse than the sector average multiple of 21.3.
+- The AMZN stock currently trades at a PE of 185.1, which is expensive, compared to the sector average of 20.8.

-- AMZN stock is trading at a PS multiple of 4.5, which is a negative when compared to the Retail-Wholesale sector average multiple of 0.8.
+- The company is trading at a price to sales multiple of 4.8, which is higher in comparison to the Retail-Wholesale sector average of 0.8, making AMZN stock expensive.

 Amazon Related Company Stock Videos